| The following is the complete

 one disease that exhibits differently, or just random happenstance.

 I know of no study into this issue.
+As for treatment, surgery is the only treatment

 that has any long term benefit for the ferret.
 As already discussed